-In 2008, while Vivisimo was stuck in the Chasm.
+While Vivisimo was stuck in the Chasm.
 Other competitors were beginning to thrive.
 Autonomy, a competitor, had achieved sales success, reached $100m in annual revenues, and was purchased by HP for $11.1b.
-Microsoft acquired another Vivisimo competitor, the Norwegian enterprise search company Fast Search & Transfer in 2008, for $1.191 billion.
+Microsoft acquired another Vivisimo competitor, the Norwegian enterprise search company Fast Search & Transfer, for $1.191 billion.
 And Endeca, was already thriving and was eventually purchased by Oracle for $1.1b.

 Vivisimo had sold some impressive customers.
 Including Airbus, Pfizer, T Rowe Price, Fidelity, P&G, John Hopkins University, Cisco, the US Airforce and the US National Library of Medicine, and many other notables.